icecube/icetray-public/dataclasses/resources/docs/particle.rst

 You can in principle often use the integer values for these status values, but that makes your code harder to read.
 If you use the actual ``enum`` constants (e.g.
 ``p.fit_status == dataclasses.I3Particle.OK`` in python) then you and your
-colleages do not need to memorize the meanings of those numbers.
+colleagues do not need to memorize the meanings of those numbers.

 Major and Minor ID
 ~~~~~~~~~~~~~~~~~~